ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Prior distribution for training data

-We need to specify the labels and prior ranges for the first round.
+In order to perform multi-round inference with a truncated approach or visualise cornerplots for our inference results across all SBI methods, we need to specify the labels and prior ranges (corresponding to the initial prior ranges which are subsequently restricted in the TSNPE algorithm).
 Note that the order of the list must match the order of parameters in the `dataset_full.csv` file that contains information on the training data.

 ```json
 {